 Have you ever heard the old idiom, “Those two are like oil and water?”
 As a general rule, oil and water can’t be mixed together, which is why the oil always rises to the surface of the water even after being shaken together vigorously.
 With that concept in mind, it makes sense to use oil to moisturize your locks and to prevent them from absorbing chemicals from pool or ocean water.
 Plant oils have regenerative properties, which is why oiling your hair overnight can repair damage and keep your strands more elastic.
-Our White Moss Normal & Delicate Protecting Fluid contains plukenetia volubilis seed oil (Inca oil) that comes from the Sacha Inchi plant found in the Columbian Amazon.
+This White Moss Normal & Delicate Protecting Fluid contains plukenetia volubilis seed oil (Inca oil) that comes from the Sacha Inchi plant found in the Columbian Amazon.
 It’s rich in fatty acids that keep hair healthy and also has antioxidant properties thanks to vitamin E. Try massaging it into freshly shampooed hair to add moisture or apply it to dry hair to protect your strands from chemicals in pool water.

 Fight Off Frizz and Pollutants By Switching Shampoos

 Summer weather can make even stick-straight hair frizzy.
 As the wind, heat, and sun strip away vital moisture, it’s a good idea to switch to a different shampoo during the outdoor season.
 Dry hair absorbs humidity in the air, but purifying, moisturizing shampoos can reinforce and strengthen hair from the inside out.
 Look for skin- and hair-loving ingredients, like moringa oil, that give back what Mother Nature strips away.
 Your hair will also appreciate the switch to milder surfactants that don’t remove your natural oils.